Market Design for Capacity Sharing in Networks: Proof of Statements in Section

-We introduce the dual variables $\ui=\(\ui_m\)_{\m \in \M, i=1, 2}$ for constraints \eqref{subeq:LP11-r}, $\tolli=\(\toll_e^{t,i}\)_{\e \in \Ei, t=1, \dots, T}$ for \eqref{subeq:LP12-r} of each $i=1, 2$, and $\chi=\(\chi^t(\b)\)_{\b \in \B, t=1, \dots, T}$ for \eqref{subeq:LP1-extra}.
+We introduce the dual variables $\ui=\(\ui_m\)_{\m \in \M}$ for constraints \eqref{subeq:LP11-r}, $\tolli=\(\tolli_e\)_{\e \in \Ei}$ for \eqref{subeq:LP12-r} of each $i=1, 2$, and $\chi=\(\chi(\b)\)_{\b \in \B}$ for \eqref{subeq:LP1-extra}.
 Then, the dual program of \eqref{eq:LP1-r} can be written as follows:

-Similarly, we obtain the dual program of \eqref{eq:LPk-r} with the same dual variables except for the route price vector $\lambi=\(\lambda^{t,i}_{\ri}\)_{\ri \in \Ropti, t=1, \dots, T, i=1, 2}$ for \eqref{subeq:LPk2r}:
+Similarly, we obtain the dual program of \eqref{eq:LPk-r} with the same dual variables except for the route price vector $\lambi=\(\lambi_{\ri}\)_{\ri \in \Ropti}$ for \eqref{subeq:LPk2r}:

 From strong duality, we know that the optimal value of \eqref{eq:Dk-r} (resp. \eqref{eq:D2k}) is the same as that of \eqref{eq:LPk-r} (resp. \eqref{eq:LP2k}).
 Since the optimal values of \eqref{eq:LP2k} and \eqref{eq:LPk-r} are identical, we know that the optimal values of \eqref{eq:Dk-r} must be equal to that of \eqref{eq:D2k}.
-Additionally, we can check that for any feasible solution $\(\up, \upp, \lambp, \lambpp, \chi\)$ of \eqref{eq:Dk-r} must correspond to a feasible solution $\(\u, \lambda\)$ of \eqref{eq:D2k} such that $\um=\up_m+\upp_m$ and $\lambda^{\start}_{\rp\rpp}=\lambda^{\start}_{\rp}+\lambda^{\start+d_{\rp}}_{\rpp}$.
-Then, for each $\(\uopt, \lambopt\)$, we consider the optimal solution $\(\uoptp, \uoptpp, \lamboptp, \lamboptpp, \chi^{*}\)$ of \eqref{eq:Dk-r}, and define $\tilde{V}^1_{\rp}(\b)= V^{\zp}_{\rp}(\b)-\chi^{\zp+d_{\rp}*}(\b)$, $\tilde{V}^{\zpp}_{\rpp}(\b)= V^{\zpp}_{\rpp}(\b)+\chi^{\zpp*}(\b)$ for each $\rp \in \Rp$, $\rpp \in \Rpp$, $\zp, \zpp =1, \dots, T$ and $\b \in \B$.
+Additionally, we can check that for any feasible solution $\(\up, \upp, \lambp, \lambpp, \chi\)$ of \eqref{eq:Dk-r} must correspond to a feasible solution $\(\u, \lambda\)$ of \eqref{eq:D2k} such that $\um=\up_m+\upp_m$ and $\lambda_{\rp\rpp}=\lambp_{\rp}+\lambpp_{\rpp}$.
+Then, for each $\(\uopt, \lambopt\)$, we consider the optimal solution $\(\uoptp, \uoptpp, \lamboptp, \lamboptpp, \chi^{*}\)$ of \eqref{eq:Dk-r}, and define $\tilde{V}^1_{\rp}(\b)= V^1_{\rp}(\b)-\chi^*(\b)$, $\tilde{V}^2_{\rpp}(\b)= V^2_{\rpp}(\b)+\chi^*(\b)$ for each $\rp \in \Rp$, $\rpp \in \Rpp$ and $\b \in \B$.
 Then, for each $i=1, 2$, $\(\uopti, \lambopti\)$ is an optimal solution of the following linear program:

-From the assumption of the mathematical induction, there exists price vector $\tollopti$ such that $\(\uopti, \tollopti\)$ is an optimal dual solution of the trip organization problem on the sub-network given $\tilde{V}$ value function for each $i=1, 2$:
+From the assumption of the mathematical induction, there exists an edge price vector $\tollopti$ such that $\(\uopti, \tollopti\)$ is an optimal dual solution of the trip organization problem on the sub-network given $\tilde{V}^i$ value function for each $i=1, 2$: